omarreis/vsop2013/gravityIntegration/README.md

 ![GravityIntegration screenshot](screenshotGravityIntegration.png)

-The app uses VSOP2013 ephemerides as basis for comparison, and produces charts of differences between planet's calculated and "observed" positions.
+The app uses VSOP2013 ephemerides as basis for comparison, and produces charts of diferences between planet's calculated and "observed" positions.

-You can chart differences in positions using heliocentric spherical coordinates:
+You can chart diferences in positions using heliocentric spherical coordinates:

-* radius difference ( in % of radius )
+* radius diference ( in % of radius )
-* latitude difference ( in arcsecs )
+* latitude diference ( in arcsecs )
-* longitude difference ( in arcsecs )
+* longitude diference ( in arcsecs )

 Longitude is the most important property for us (Earth based astronomers), because it is easily observed with telescopes.
 Distances (or planet orbit radius)